MRCPCH AKP, May 2021 exam: Instant Insights

-Due to the national lockdown, many UK candidates had to make a sudden shift to the online exam, rather than travelling to a physical exam centre.
-The candidates that we spoke to said that despite a deluge of emails and information from the Royal College, the experience was reasonably painless, and most were glad to be able to attempt the exam this sitting, rather than having to wait until the next diet.
+Many UK candidates had to make a shift to the online delivery of the exam, rather than travelling to a physical exam centre (42% off all survey respondents sat the exam remotely).
+The candidates that we spoke to said that despite a deluge of emails and information from the Royal College, the experience was reasonably painless (90% of respondents stated they felt adequately prepared for the online exam format), and most were glad to be able to attempt the exam this sitting, rather than having to wait until the next diet.

-Candidates reported that this was a particularly tricky exam, especially when compared to the sample papers provided by the RCPCH.
-They reported difficult second and third-order questions, which require you to not only make a diagnosis but to then take the next step into appropriate investigations and management.
+Candidates reported that this was a particularly tricky exam, especially when compared to the sample papers provided by the RCPCH, although our question bank was representative of the exam content.
+They reported difficult second and third-order questions, which require you to not only make a diagnosis but to then take the next step into appropriate investigations and management/specialist referral.
 There were also a lot of red herrings present in the questions, particularly in the form of irrelevant aspects of a patient’s history.

 Metabolic Immunology and Statistics were frequently mentioned as the trickiest topics, so make sure to pay close attention to these during your exam preparation.
 Candidates were also surprised by a large number of questions on Safeguarding and Clinical Governance.